jia-wei-00/DRC-FE-CryptHub-/README.md

 # CryptHub

 [CryptHub](https://crypthub-app.vercel.app) is a powerful web application designed for tracking and monitoring cryptocurrency prices and trends.
-It also provides a platform for peer-to-peer (P2P) trading, enabling users to engage in direct cryptocurrency trades.
-With CryptHub, users can stay up-to-date with the latest market data, make informed investment decisions, and connect with other cryptocurrency enthusiasts.
+It provides users with live chart data, showcasing both historical and real-time market information.
+With CryptHub, users can analyze the performance of various cryptocurrencies over time and make informed investment decisions.

+CryptHub offers a user-friendly interface that displays interactive charts, allowing users to explore historical price movements, identify patterns, and stay updated with live market data.
+Whether you're a seasoned trader or a crypto enthusiast, CryptHub equips you with the tools and information necessary to navigate the cryptocurrency market effectively.

+Please note that CryptHub does not provide news content.
+However, it focuses on delivering accurate and up-to-date cryptocurrency price data and comprehensive charting features.
+Join CryptHub today to leverage its live chart data and make informed decisions in the dynamic world of cryptocurrencies.

 ## Table of Contents